-COAS calls on caretaker PM
+COAS calls on Caretaker PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Chief of the Army Staff (COAS) General Qamar Javed Bajwa on Wednesday called on Caretaker Prime Minister Justice (retd) Nasirul Mulk here at the Prime Minister's Office.
-The COAS felicitated the caretaker prime minister on assuming the office of the prime minister.
-Professional matters pertaining to the Pakistan Army came under discussion during the meeting.
+ISLAMABAD: Chief of the Army Staff (COAS) General Qamar Javed Bajwa Wednesday called on Caretaker Prime Minister Justice (R) Nasirul Mulk here at the Prime Minister Office.
+The COAS felicitated the caretaker prime minister on assuming office of the prime minister.
+Professional matters pertaining to Pakistan Army came under discussion during the meeting.

-ISLAMABAD: Chief of the Army Staff (COAS) General Qamar Javed Bajwa on Wednesday called on Caretaker Prime Minister Justice (retd) Nasirul Mulk here at the Prime Minister's Office.
-The COAS felicitated the caretaker prime minister on assuming the office of the prime minister.
-Professional matters pertaining to the Pakistan Army came under discussion during the meeting.
+ISLAMABAD: Chief of the Army Staff (COAS) General Qamar Javed Bajwa Wednesday called on Caretaker Prime Minister Justice (R) Nasirul Mulk here at the Prime Minister Office.
+The COAS felicitated the caretaker prime minister on assuming office of the prime minister.
+Professional matters pertaining to Pakistan Army came under discussion during the meeting.

 Comments